daerup/Schnacc/README.md

 Afterwards, build the solution and run the project `Schnacc.UserInterface`.
 # Architecture
 The UI is implemented using WPF and the MVVM pattern.
 The solution was originally designed to follow the Onion Architecture.
-In hindsight, I feel like the ``domain`` project is a bit overloaded and could be furter split up.
-For example, the movement was implemented using the strategy pattern and is located in the ``domain`` project.
-Stuff like this could be moved to a separate project.
+In hindsight, I am not 100% sure if the splits are made correctly.

 ![alt text](img/architecture.png)